codeforkjeff/trello-cal-sync/README.md

 It's highly recommended you create a separate Google calendar for your Trello cards.
 Create one and put the name of it in your `config.json` file.

+To use the calendar in Outlook (ugh):
+- go to the "Settings and sharing" screen for the Google calendar
+- go to "Integrate calendar" section
+- copy the "Secret address in iCal format" address
+- in Outlook, right-click "My Calendars" and select "Add Calendar" -> "From Internet..." and paste in the address
+- sometimes Outlook gets messed up and stops properly syncing the calendar;
+if this happens, remove it from Outlook, go to the Google calendar settings and click the "Reset" button for the secret address, then re-add the calendar to Outlook using the new address

 ### The Trello Parts:

 Get your Trello API Key from here: https://trello.com/app-key